edgedb/edgedb/docs/datamodel/indexes.rst

   **Foreign and primary keys**

   In SQL databases, indexes are commonly used to index *primary keys* and *foreign keys*.
-The EdgeDB equivalents of these are the ``id`` property and links; these are automatically indexed and there is no need to manually declare them.
+EdgeDB's analog to SQL's primary key is the ``id`` field that gets automatically created for each object, while a link in EdgeDB is the analog to SQL's foreign key.
+Both of these are automatically indexed.
   Moreover, any property with an :eql:constraint:`exclusive` constraint is also automatically indexed.

 .. list-table::
   :class: seealso